moonmaster9000/memories/readme.markdown

     a.revert_to_milestone!
 1

 And now our document properties are back to the where they were when we first published the document.

+If you want to access the data from a milestone, simply use the "data" method:

+    a.milestones.first.data.title #==> returns the "title" attribute on the first milestone a.milestones.each do |m|
+      puts "Version: " + m.version
+      puts "Title: " + m.data.title
+    end

 ## Attachments